mykeln/teslaprep/README.md

 * Since the delivery area where you will inspect your Model 3 may be dark, bring a flashlight.

 ## On delivery day, once you've arrived:
+### Verify pre-delivery vehicle records
 * Check for correct name and address on your paperwork.
 * Confirm vehicle's VIN matches your paperwork.
-* Watch for any error messages on the display screen.
+* Check display screen for any information that does not match the car.

+### Exterior inspection
 * Check for correct vehicle body color and wheels.
 * Inspect body exterior paint for defects.
 * Inspect vehicle underside (front & rear) for signs of damage.